-Over the past 10 years, NEDFYS has hosted master’s and bachelor’s level students from over a dozen colleges and universities.
-Our students come from various fields of study including social work, clinical psychology, marriage and family therapy, and mental health counseling.
-As an agency, we are committed to providing our students with a meaningful experience.
-Our professional staff includes experienced clinicians with both LCSW and LCPC licensure.
-Consequently, we are able to provide supervision that meets the accreditation requirements for most colleges and universities at the bachelor's and master's educational level.
+For over 10 years, NEDFYS has hosted master’s and bachelor’s level students from over a dozen colleges and universities.
+Our interns come from various fields of study, including social work, clinical psychology, marriage and family therapy, and mental health counseling.
+As an agency, we are committed to providing our interns with a meaningful experience.
+Our professional staff includes experienced clinicians with LCSW, LCPC, and LMFT licensure.
+Consequently, we can provide supervision that meets most colleges and universities' accreditation requirements for bachelor's and master's students.

-Students seeking macro-level work internships will work in the areas of communications, development, program administration, and policy advocacy.
-They will gain a broad exposure to the inner workings of a nonprofit organization.
-Interns will work closely with the Finance & Development Director, and meet as needed with the Executive and Associate Directors.
+Students seeking macro-level work internships will work in communications, development, program administration, and policy advocacy.
+They will gain broad exposure to the inner workings of a nonprofit organization.
+Interns will work closely with the Operations Director and meet as needed with the Executive Director and Clinical Director.

 Responsibilities include assisting with various aspects of communications, including community outreach, social media campaigns, newsletters, annual reports, and website maintenance.
 Additionally, interns will collaborate with internal leadership and external sources to help develop revenue by planning events, engaging donors, and researching and writing grants.
 Interns may also help with program tasks such as data tracking and analysis, project coordination, and other duties as assigned.
 Interns must maintain a regular schedule yet enjoy some flexibility as permitted, including partial remote work.